 Pedestrians should maintain awareness of cars that are backing up and pay attention to reverse indicators.
 Like we mentioned before, if drivers wait three seconds, there should be ample time for a pedestrian to observe the person going into reverse.

-As always, the Dolman Law Group, is here to help.
+As always, the Sibley Dolman Gipe Accident Injury Lawyers, PA, is here to help.
 If you’re a victim of a crash, in the Clearwater area, please contact our offices for a free consultation and case evaluation.